Scroll and Key

 The Scroll and Key Society is a secret society, founded in 1842 at Yale University, in New Haven, Connecticut.
 It is one of the oldest Yale secret societies and reputedly the wealthiest.
 The society is one of the reputed "Big Three" societies at Yale, along with Skull and Bones and Wolf's Head.
-Each spring the society admits fifteen rising seniors to participate in its activities and carry on its traditions.
+Each spring the society admits 15 rising seniors to participate in its activities and carry on its traditions.

 History

 Scroll and Key was established by John Addison Porter, with aid from several members of the Class of 1842 (including Leonard Case Jr. and Theodore Runyon) and a member of the Class of 1843 (William L. Kingsley), after disputes over elections to Skull and Bones Society.
-Kingsley is the namesake of the alumni organization, the Kingsley Trust Association (KTA), incorporated years after the founding.
+Kingsley is the namesake of the alumni organization, the Kingsley Trust Association (KTA), incorporated years after its founding.

 Lyman Hotchkiss Bagg wrote that "up until as recent a date as 1860, Keys had great difficulty in making up its crowd, rarely being able to secure the full fifteen upon the night of giving out its elections."
-However, the society was on the upswing: "the old order of things, however, has recently come to an end, and Keys is now in possession of a hall far superior...not only to Bones hall, but to any college-society hall in America."
+However, the society was on the upswing: "the old order of things, however, has recently come to an end, and Keys is now in possession of a hall far superior...not only to Bones hall but to any college-society hall in America."

-Gifts to Yale

-In addition to financing its own activities, Scroll and Key has made significant donations to Yale over the years.
-The John Addison Porter Prize, awarded annually since 1872, and in 1917 the endowment for the founding of the Yale University Press, which has funded the publication of The Yale Shakespeare and sponsored the Yale Younger Poets Series, are gifts from "Keys".
+In addition to financing its activities, Scroll and Key has made significant donations to Yale over the years.
+The John Addison Porter Prize, awarded annually since 1872, and in 1917 the endowment for the founding of the Yale University Press, which has funded the publication of The Yale Shakespeare and sponsored the Yale Series of Younger Poets, are gifts from "Keys".